 Is there an interdisciplinary activity, conference or event you'd like to see that isn't currently on offer, why not organise your own?

-You can now apply for the Doctoral Research Activities Fund which gives you the opportunity to manage your own interdisciplinary activity, event or training.
+You can now apply for funding from the Student Change Projects Scheme to organise activities such as training, networking events and conferences - to improve research culture.
 Whether it's part of a group or on your own, managing a project supports your professional development with transferable skills including project, finance and people management.
 Why not also browse our funding pages to see what other funding and bursaries are available.